harveyormston/osc_gen/README.md

 Samples can be used to populate a wavetable using one of two methods: slicing and resynthesis.
-Both methods involve finding the fundamental frequency of the audio in the wav file and generating wavetable slots containing a multiple single cycles of the waveform.
+Both methods involve finding the fundamental frequency of the audio in the wav file and generating wavetable slots containing multiple single cycles of the waveform.

-Slicing is relatively simple - the input audio is sliced at regular intervals to extract individual cycles of the tone.
+Slicing is relatively simple: the input audio is sliced at regular intervals to extract individual cycles of the tone.

-Resynthesis, on the other hand, uses Fourier analysis to reconstruct cycles of the waveform based on the magnitude of the harmonics observed in the input.
+Resynthesis, on the other hand, uses Fourier analysis to reconstruct cycles of the waveform based on the harmonic series observed in the input.

 Slicing gives results which will match the original audio exactly, but small errors may result in unwanted harmonic content.
 Resynthesis gives more